 UMMC Dialysis Access Locations

-The University of Maryland dialysis access team brings care to patients at two convenient locations.
-Appointments can be made for both locations by calling 667-214-1592.
+The University of Maryland dialysis access team brings consultation services and treatment to patients at several convenient locations.
+Appointments can be made for all locations by calling 667-214-1592.

 UM Vascular Center at Redwood